 Accommodation tends to one of the most expensive things when it comes to visiting Dublin.
 That being said, Dublin has no shortage of accommodation options from all kinds of hotels to homey B&Bs (or Airbnbs), and hostels.
 Keep in mind, you also want to be in a central area; close to the city’s main sites and attractions as well as pubs and restaurants.

-I’ve stayed in my share of budget-friendly accommodation options in Dublin but my favourite is Barnacles Dublin Hostel in Temple Bar.
+I’ve stayed in my share of budget-friendly accommodation options in Dublin but to get the most out of Dublin on a budget, my favourite is Barnacles Dublin Hostel in Temple Bar.
 It’s a big hostel with larger than normal rooms, a large common area on the second floor, and a kitchen on the first floor.
 Guests can choose to stay in dorms (including female-only options) or private rooms at a rate that is much more affordable than the nearby hotels.
 Plus, the location is perfect; you are in the heart of Temple Bar which is filled with restaurants, pubs, shops, and cafes.
 Also, close by is Trinity College, Dublin Castle, Grafton Street, Stephen’s Green, and more.

 With an endless array of great foodie spots and pubs, it’s easy to blow your budget on food and drink in Dublin.
-But don’t worry, you can still find some good Irish eats around the city for around the 10-euro mark.
+But don’t worry; if you are exploring Dublin on a budget, you can still find some good Irish eats around the city for around the 10-euro mark.

 Beshoff’s serves fish and chips for around 10 euro a serving (depending on the type of fish you get.
 It’s a popular spot in the city, dating back to the early 1900s.
 You can find Beshoff’s at 6 Upper O’Connell Street.